thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

 # Architecture

-The architecture involves multiple actors: a credential issuer that requires an c ertain criteria to be passed via an attester, the client which an be a bot or human-mediated agent which IP is not known, and the web origin placed behind a reverse proxy that may be fronting its infrastructure.
+The architecture involves multiple actors: a credential issuer that requires an certain criteria to be passed via an attester, the client which an be a bot or human-mediated agent which IP is not known, and the web origin placed behind a reverse proxy that may be fronting its infrastructure.
 The issuer provides cryptographic credentials to the client, which are then attached to requests and optionally verified by proxies before reaching the origin.
 This chain allows for authentication without necessarily revealing identifying details to each intermediate.

 ## Overview